 Cytospora cankers occur when the airborne cytospora fungus enters a tree through injuries and damage.
 It forms a sunken canker that spreads gradually, eventually girdling the branch and killing everything beyond the site of the canker.
 The diseased area may become covered with a growth of black fungus.

 What Causes Amber Sap on Trees?

 Tiny, bumpy fruiting bodies, called pycnidia, form on the dead tissue, giving the bark a rough texture.
 The pycnidia ooze an orange or amber, jelly-like sap that stains and discolors the bark.
-Symptoms are seen on a variety of fruit and shade trees throughout the U.S.
+Symptoms are seen on a variety of fruit and shade trees throughout the United States.

 How to Control Cankers

 There is no cure for cytospora canker on fruit trees and shade trees, but you can control the spread of the disease by pruning out the infected area.
-In late winter or early spring, remove infected branches at least four inches below the canker where the tree is weeping amber color sap.
+In late winter or early spring, remove infected branches at least 4 inches (10 cm.) below the canker where the tree is weeping amber color sap.
 Disinfect pruners between cuts with a disinfectant spray or ten percent bleach solution.
-If you use bleach on your pruners wash, rinse and dry them before putting them away to prevent corrosion.
+If you use bleach on your pruners wash, rinse, and dry them before putting them away to prevent corrosion.

 Proper tree maintenance that prevents stress goes a long way toward helping a tree resist disease and recover from cytospora canker.
 Water the tree slowly and deeply during dry periods.
 Fertilize annually in late winter or spring with a low-nitrogen, high-potassium fertilizer.

 Prune regularly so that you don’t have to make severe cuts later on.
 Remove dead, damaged, and weak twigs and branches that may provide an entry point for disease and never leave stubs attached to trunks or large branches.
 Remember to disinfect your pruners.